Madhouse (1990 film): Production

 The film was written and directed by Tom Ropelewski, and produced by Leslie Dixon.
 The cinematographer was Denis Lewiston.

 Reception

 On Rotten Tomatoes, the film has a score of 0% based on reviews from 6 critics.

 Roger Ebert gave it 2 out of 4 stars.
-The Los Angeles Times gave it a negative review and People magazine.
+The Los Angeles Times gave it a negative review and People magazine did as well.

+In 2025, IndieWire film historian Jim Hemphill had a vastly differing opinion on Madhouse, comparing it to the films of director Preston Sturges and saying, "The irony is that not only is “Madhouse” not bad, it’s great.
+And not only great, but all-time great, a comedy so flawless in its construction and so precise in its timing that it ranks alongside the best work of Howard Hawks, Blake Edwards, or any other master of screwball farce you can name."